Charlize Theron honored at Women in Entertainment gala

 “In the face of what we would consider adversity or concrete ceilings, they see opportunity and room for change, growth and inclusion,” Theron said.

-Previous honorees include Oprah Winfrey, Meryl Streep, Viola Davis, Reese Witherspoon, Jennifer Anniston and Barbra Streisand.
+Previous honorees include Oprah Winfrey, Meryl Streep, Viola Davis, Reese Witherspoon, Jennifer Aniston and Barbra Streisand.

 In a heartfelt speech, Rogen called Theron the most impressive person he has been around.
 He then joked about how he’s physically intimidated to work with Theron on a project because “she murders people in every movie she does.”

-Note: This story has been updated to correct the spelling of Jennifer Aniston’s last name.